-- Improved Grip – the cleats or tread on golf shoes will give you much-improved grip over ordinary trainers or sneakers.
+- Improved Grip – the cleats or tread on golf shoes will give you a much-improved grip over ordinary trainers or sneakers.

 - Waterproof – if you aren’t fortunate enough to live somewhere warm and sunny then having some waterproof shoes is going to make a round of golf much more pleasant.

 If you have any desire to take golf seriously then you really need to invest some money into proper golf shoes.
 The primary benefit will be a better grip during your swing.
 Depending on where you live you should also look at waterproof shoes to keep your feet dry during the round.

 If you play regularly then your feet will certainly reap the benefits of wearing proper golf shoes rather than trying to play in sneakers.

 If you are happy with just occasional visits to a driving range then you can probably just carry on wearing sneakers or trainers.

 A number of them do.
 It is a little surprising to me, considering they have higher swing speeds.
 They probably need the grip more than a typical amateur but they also play in better weather.
 More PGA Tour players seem to be opting for spikeless shoes.

 No doubt comfort is a major factor in their decision-making process given the number of hours they spend practicing and playing golf.

 Do pro golfers wear metal spikes?